-- Application for Materials Transfer Agreements (MTAs) and Non-Disclosure Agreements (NDAs) – This option is used only for (1) template Material Transfer Agreements (MTAs) from Cedarlane and Addgene or (2) when sharing confidential information under a Non-Disclosure Agreement (NDA).
-For all other Agreements, please complete the “All Applications (excluding templated MTAs and NDAs)” above.
+- Cedarlane, Addgene, and Non-Disclosure Agreements – This option is used only for (1) template Material Transfer Agreements (MTAs) from Cedarlane and Addgene or (2) when sharing confidential information under a Non-Disclosure Agreement (NDA).
+For all other Agreements, please complete the “General Use Application” above.

 - Marine Institute Application for Research Funding – This application should be used for Marine Institute proposals being submitted to clients, funding agencies, and external organizations.
 This application includes provincial and federal funding bodies, industry associations, not-for-profit entities and foundations.
 This application EXCLUDES applications to CRC and CFI, which will be managed by the SIRI office (formerly CCCS) as well as any applications processed through the School of Graduate Studies.
 This application EXCLUDES applications to Tri-Council (CIHR, SSHRC, NSERC) and Mitacs, which must be submitted through the RGCS application.
 Applicants are encouraged to consult with the Office of Research and Development (MI) if there is uncertainty around choosing this option.